tokay-lang/tokay-lang.github.io/content/documentation.md

 (i => 42 b => true status => "success")

 # tokens are callables consuming input from the stream
-'touch'    # non-verbose touch string in the input ''match''  # verbose match a string from the input [A-Z0-9]+  # character-class matching a sequence of valid characters Integer    # built-in token parsing and returning Integer values
+'touch'    # silently touch a string in the input ''match''  # verbosely match a string from the input [A-Z0-9]+  # matching a sequence of valid characters Integer    # built-in token for parsing and returning Integer values

 # functions and parselets are callable, enclosed blocks of code
 f : @x{ x * 2 }